 Validation studies are performed to ensure that the final manufacturing method is robust and consistently results in a product that meets specifications and is suitable for the intended use.

-Abingdon is a fully integrated assay and reader development and manufacturing business working via an accredited ISO13485:2015 quality management system with manufacturing facilities operating to GMP and registered with the FDA.
+Abingdon is a fully integrated assay and reader development and manufacturing business working via the ISO13485 quality management system with contract manufacturing facilities operating to GMP and registered with the FDA.

 We have extensive experience at developing single target and multiplexed qualitative and quantitative lateral flow tests across a variety of industry sectors.
 If you are currently looking for a lateral flow development partner, please contact us on +44 (0) 1904 406082 or [email protected] to learn about how we help you achieve your assay ambitions.